 How to search for a domain

-- Enter a name in the search box at the top of the page.
+- Enter your preferred domain name in the search box.

 - Review the search results to determine if the domain is available.
 If it is and you’re ready to purchase, buy the domain.